 2022 BMW X3 to launch in India on January 20, bookings open

 BMW X3 facelift is all set to be launched in India on 20th January.
 The German luxury car brand has started receiving bookings for this SUV across the country.
-The automaker has also announced that the buyers who will pre-book the 2022 BMW X3, will receive ₹20 lakh worth special 20-inch M Light alloy wheels free.
+The automaker has also announced that the buyers who will pre-book the 2022 BMW X3, will receive special 20-inch M Light alloy wheels worth ₹2 lakh.

 (Also Read: BMW will not manufacture EV batteries, wants to invest in partnerships)